 The main exceptions to this rule in my house are Google Home / Google Nest smart speakers and some Chromecast devices.
 My smart speakers are however unable to control the other devices directly as they have to transfer requests to the local controller.

-The fact that I own Google smart speakers is kind of a contradiction in my otherwise mostly degoogled life and my general care for privacy cocerns.
-I would certainly be interested in trying out an open source alternative such as Mycroft someday.
+The fact that I own Google smart speakers is kind of a contradiction in my otherwise mostly degoogled life and my general care for privacy concerns.
+I would certainly be interested in trying out a FOSS alternative someday.

 I use smart bulbs and smart plugs, but no wired smart switch or outlet that has to be installed in place of a normal switch or outlet.
-I just find it more convenient this way, as I do not need the slightest amount of electrical knowledge to make my projects possible, and can move or change anything at will.
-I would however not be opposed to using something that needs to be wired in-wall if there was no other option — which would probably be the case, for instance, if I was to automate the control of my heating.
+I just find it more convenient this way, as I do not need to touch the house's electrical system and can move or change anything at will.
+I do however use a smart thermostat that had to be wired in-wall to control my heating, as there is no other option.

 Several of my devices (mostly switches and sensors) are battery-powered, and therefore cannot be WiFi-controlled, as that would drain the battery in a day.
 There are mostly three communication protocols on the market for battery-powered smart home devices: Z-Wave, Zigbee, and Bluetooth Low Energy (also known as BLE).
-Until now, I have mostly used Z-Wave devices, just because that happened to be what was available the first time I wanted to buy a battery-powered device (specifically a door sensor).
-I have also used some BLE devices, but have not tried any Zigbee devices so far.
-BLE devices seem to be becoming easier to find, and I have observed that they tend to be way cheaper than their Z-wave counterparts.
+Until now, I have mostly been using Z-Wave devices, just because that happened to be what was available the first time I wanted to buy a battery-powered device (specifically a door sensor).
+I have started also using Zigbee devices recently (as of November 2022), as Z-Wave devices seem to be getting even more expensive and rare than they used to be.
+I have also been using some BLE devices, but I usually find the connection to these devices to be less reliable.

-I do not only use Z-wave for battery-powered devices though, as I also own multiple Z-wave smart plugs and light bulbs.
-This contributes to making my Z-wave network more reliable, as plugged Z-wave devices can act as repeaters for other nodes on the network.
-Furthermore, it seems difficult to find LAN-controlled WiFi smart devices nowadays, so going with Z-Wave or Zigbee is often the safest option to make sure a device does not need to communicate with the outside world.
+I do not use these protocols only for battery-powered devices though, as I also own smart plugs and light bulbs that use Z-Wave or Zigbee.
+This contributes to making my mesh networks more reliable, as plugged devices can act as repeaters for other nodes on the network.
+Furthermore, it seems difficult to find LAN-controlled WiFi home automation devices nowadays, so going with Z-Wave or Zigbee is often the safest option to make sure a device does not communicate with the outside world.

 All my devices and automations are coordinated by a Raspberry Pi running Home Assistant.
-The Raspberry Pi is connected to my home network by an Ethernet cable, and is only accessible to the outside world through HTTPS using the DuckDNS plugin for Home Assistant.
+The Raspberry Pi is connected to my home network by an Ethernet cable, and is only accessible to the outside world through HTTPS.
 I also enabled two-factor authentication for maximum security.

 Home Assistant is mostly an event-driven automation system, not unlike IFTTT, except it is free software and has to be locally hosted.
 It allows me to set automation rules such as "Turn this light on when that door is opened".
 It supports a whole range of devices and services natively.
 It also has a backup system that allows me to save all my configurations in order to be able to restore them easily in case something bad happens.